Chipo346/TitaniumPhoenix/README.md

 I'm going to be updating this *hopefully* frequently and with new servers and some features.
 I know this isn't a super advanced thing but it's one of my first projects so yeah.

+For the YouTube proxy, you **need** an api key from Google with the *Youtube Data API v3* enabled.
+This needs to be placed in the *apikey* environment variable.
+This can be obtained at https://console.developers.google.com/.
 # Features

 #### Locally Stored and Hosted Proxy Server